14 Top-Rated Attractions & Things to Do in Sibenik

 Just 30 kilometers inland from Sibenik is the delightful small town of Drnis, once famous for its 15th-century fort, built as a defense against invasion.

 The fort was eventually captured, and Drnis fell to the Turks, who built a number of important structures, including a mosque and Turkish baths.
-While much of these were later destroyed during fighting in the 16th century, some elements of the occupation can still be seen, including in the church of St. Anthony, built from the remains of the old mosque.
+While many of these were later destroyed during fighting in the 16th century, some elements of the occupation can still be seen, including in the church of St. Anthony, built from the remains of the old mosque.

 As with many of the fine old buildings found in Sibenik, the Church of St. Francis (Sv.
 Frane) has been rebuilt and altered numerous times over the centuries.
 Originally founded in 1229, the church was largely destroyed the following century, although parts of the original cloisters survived and were incorporated into rebuilding that took place in the 16th century.

 In the 18th century, the church took on yet another look after being completely rebuilt in Baroque style, and the interior decorated with paintings.
-Of particular interest inside is a superbly preserved organ built by Petar Nakic in 1760s.
+Of particular interest inside is a superbly preserved organ built by Petar Nakic in the 1760s.

 Address: Trg Nikole Tomaszea 1, Sibenik, Croatia